Stuart Fairchild Player Props: Reds vs. Dodgers

 Dodgers Pitching Rankings

-- The 8.5 strikeouts per nine innings put together by the Dodgers pitching staff ranks 21st in the league.
+- The pitching staff for the Dodgers has a collective 8.5 K/9, which ranks 22nd in MLB.

-- The Dodgers' 4.52 team ERA ranks 22nd across all league pitching staffs.
+- The Dodgers have the 23rd-ranked team ERA across all MLB pitching staffs (4.59).

-- The Dodgers rank 21st in baseball in home runs allowed (76 total, 1.2 per game).
+- Dodgers pitchers combine to give up 79 total home runs at a rate of 1.3 per game (to rank 22nd in baseball).

-- His last time out came on Wednesday against the Washington Nationals, when the righty tossed five innings, surrendering five earned runs while giving up seven hits.
+- The left-hander last appeared on Saturday against the New York Yankees, when he tossed seven innings, allowing two earned runs while giving up four hits.

-- In 11 games this season, the 30-year-old has an ERA of 6.54, with 6 strikeouts per nine innings.
-Opponents are batting .302 against him.

 © 2023 Data Skrive.
 All rights reserved.